Ma philosophie

-"Ma philosophie" is a 2004 song recorded by Amel Bent as her debut single, from her album Un Jour d'été.
+"Ma philosophie" is a song recorded by Amel Bent as her debut single, from her debut album Un jour d'été.
 It was released on 29 November 2004 in France, and remains the singer's most successful song, topping the charts in France and Belgium (Wallonia).

 Lyrics, music and video

 The music was written by Blair MacKichan; Amel Bent and Diam's wrote the lyrics, which tell the struggles and aspirations of Bent as a young woman of color in France.

 The music video deals with the various types of women and shows Amel Bent alternately as a businesswoman, a materialistic woman, a waitress and a daily woman who is with her friends.
 The lyrics have a quasi-poetic feel to them, as figurative language is sparsely used, such as the metaphor "Je suis l’as qui bat le roi" and the alliteration of the "i" sound in "injures incessantes".

 "My Philosophy" was named the Victoires de la Musique as 'Original song of the Year'.

 The song was covered by Karen Mulder, Corneille, Lorie, Sandrine Kiberlain, Julie Zenatti and Hélène Ségara for Les Enfoirés' album 2006: Le Village des Enfoirés (seventh track).
 The song has been parodied by Paral & Piped studio, under the title "Ma Seule Envie".